SQE1SQE1 Prep

 5. The fast track, because the claim value falls between £5,000 and £10,000 for contract claims.

 Why: The correct answer is A. The small claims track handles claims up to £10,000 (or £1,000 for personal injury).
 Since this claim is valued at approximately £8,500, it falls within the small claims track limit.
 The small claims track is designed to be informal, with limited costs recovery and typically no expert evidence.
 B is incorrect because the fast track covers claims from £10,000 to £25,000, not below £10,000.
 C is incorrect because complexity can push a case to the multi-track, but the notes do not indicate this case is complex — it is a straightforward breach of contract valued below £10,000.
 D is incorrect because the threshold for the small claims track is £10,000, not £25,000.
-The £25,000 threshold separates the fast track from the multi-track.
+The £25,000 threshold separates the fast track from the intermediate track (introduced on 1 October 2023).
 E is incorrect because there is no separate value range for contract claims — the standard small claims limit of £10,000 applies.

 A defendant has been convicted in the Magistrates' Court of two separate summary offences: common assault and criminal damage valued at £800.
 The magistrate is considering the appropriate sentence.
 The defendant has a previous conviction for a similar offence two years ago.